awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 To use ALPN and enable HTTPS communication over port 443, your core device must run Java 8 update 252 or later\.
 All updates of Java version 9 and later also support ALPN\.

   For more information, see [Configure HTTPS over port 443](#configure-https-port-443)\.
 + **Connection through a network proxy**\.
 You can configure a network proxy server to act as an intermediary for connecting to the Greengrass core device\.
-AWS IoT Greengrass supports only basic authentication and HTTP proxies\.
-AWS IoT Greengrass doesn't support HTTPS proxies\.
+AWS IoT Greengrass supports basic authentication for HTTP and HTTPS proxies\.

+  <a name="https-proxy-greengrass-nucleus-requirement"></a>Greengrass core devices must run [Greengrass nucleus ](greengrass-nucleus-component.md) v2\.5\.0 or later to use HTTPS proxies\.

   The AWS IoT Greengrass Core software passes the proxy configuration to components through the `ALL_PROXY`, `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` environment variables\.
 Components must use these settings to connect through the proxy\.
 Components use common libraries \(such as boto3, cURL, and the python `requests` package\) that typically use these environment variables by default to make connections\.
 If a component also specifies these environment variables, AWS IoT Greengrass doesn't override them\.